Flex Those Muscles: A Beginner’s Guide to Hand Lettering

 They’re like soccer and baseball – both sports that involve two teams and a ball.
 From there, the similarities are pretty scarce.
-Similarly, hand lettering and hand writing both involve your hand and a tool to use for writing or drawing.
-That, my friend, is the end of it.
+Similarly, hand lettering and

 “What the what?!” you might say.